TikTok's growing global popularity has made the co-founder of its parent company, ByteDance, China's richest person.

 "For a very long time, I just watched TikTok videos without making any of them myself, because it's a product mainly for young people," Zhang said.

-“But later we made it mandatory for all members of the management team to make their videos for TikTok, and they have to earn a certain number of 'likes'.
-Otherwise, they have to do 'pumps'.
+"But later we made it mandatory for all members of the management team to make their own videos for TikTok, and they have to earn a certain number of 'likes'.
+Otherwise, they have to 'pump'.
 It was a big step for me."

 Zhang's leadership style is "soft-spoken but charismatic, logical but passionate, young but wise," according to Kai-Fu Lee, a Taiwanese businessman and computer scientist.

-When he stepped down as CEO in 2021, he said he "lacks some of the skills that make an ideal manager" and would be a greater asset to the company in a non-management role.
+When he resigned as CEO in 2021, he said he "lacks some of the skills that make an ideal manager" and would be a greater asset to the company in a non-managerial role.

-Zhang wants the app to continue to grow overseas, saying he hopes his ByteDance will be "as borderless as Google."
+Zhang wants the app to continue to grow abroad, saying he hopes his ByteDance will be "as borderless as Google."

-"We must work harder, we must also be more perfectionists", he said further. /Telegraph/
+"We have to work harder, we also have to be more perfectionists," he said. /Telegraph/